muaz-khan/Canvas-Designer/README.md

 Now click `T` tool icon from the tool-box and press `ctrl+v` to paste your own language's text.

-To repeat it:
+**To repeat it:**

-1. Write your own language texts anywhere and make sure to copy to clipboard using `ctrl+v`
+1. Type your own language texts anywhere and make sure to copy to clipboard using `ctrl+v`
-2. Then click `T` icon, and try press `ctrl+v` to paste your copied text
+2. Then click `T` icon, and then press `ctrl+v` to paste your copied text

-You can paste any text: English, Arabic, Chinese or whatever!
+You can paste any text: English, Arabic, Chinese etc.

 # How to Use